 One of the biggest reasons we do not actualize our goals is because when we are faced with an unexpected barrier that we're unsure how to deal with, we have the tendency to shut down.

-We become discouraged, we start making excuses, and we allow ourselves to back off of our original plan.
+Many people become discouraged, start making excuses, and allow themselves to walk away.

 While this is human and a natural tendency, it's not conducive to success.

-An important step that you can take to avoid this barrier blunder is to create backup plans for those little "what ifs" that may arise.
+An important step that you can take to avoid this common problem is to create backup plans for those little "what ifs" that may arise.

 "What if I don't pass the prerequisite course?"